Knowing your digital marketing KPIs is critical to campaign success.

 Rank refers to where your keywords rank on Google.
-The results are assessed primarily using both Google Organic and Google Maps rankings to measure the success of your SEO Efforts.
+The results are assessed primarily using both Google Organic and Google Maps rankings to measure the success of your SEO efforts over time.

 Performance indicators come from the Google Search Console.
 These data points show how the search engine is presenting your site and how users are reacting to that presentation via different types of interactions.

 Traffic is actual user engagement with your site.
 Measuring how many people come to the site and how many pages they view during each visit gives you an idea of your opportunity for conversion, shows you which areas need improvement, and which are already doing what they are meant to do.

 Conversion is the number of people that take action on your site after visiting.
 Conversion rates can be measured by received phone calls, form submissions, chat engagements, or other various points of financial value capture like sales or return customers.

 A breakdown of each Target KPI

 When building a digital marketing campaign, you’ll choose a select group of keywords to work with.
 The success of your efforts in ranking those keywords is monitored at two levels.

 The first is ‘all keywords’ which shows you the overall success of your efforts.
 The goal is to have an average rank of below 10, meaning all of your keywords are on the first page of Google for either organic position or maps positions.

 The second level is the keyword group level.
 This allows you to measure the success of your efforts around a subset of all keywords typically relating to a specific URL on your site.
 By measuring at this detailed level, you can find optimization opportunities in both onsite content and offsite link building, as well as further narrow the focus of each campaign to help ensure success.